readium/ts-toolkit/navigator/docs/Timeline.md

 ### `contextualizedToc`

-Returns the publication's real, authored TOC hierarchy — unlike `TimelineItem`'s `children` (which only flatten TOC fragments one level, per reading-order resource), this mirrors `publication.toc` as declared, nested arbitrarily.
-Each entry is contextualized with display-ready progression: exactly one of `position` (EPUB/PDF page label) or `timestamp` (audiobook formatted time) is populated, depending on the publication's profile.
+Returns the publication's authored TOC hierarchy — unlike `TimelineItem`'s `children` (which only flatten TOC fragments one level, per reading-order resource), this mirrors `publication.toc` as declared, nested arbitrarily.
+Each entry is contextualized with a position (EPUB Positions List position), page number (PDF), or timestamp (audiobook), depending on the publication's profile.
 When a publication has no `toc` at all, falls back to one flat entry per reading-order item.

 ```ts
 interface ContextualizedTocEntry {